kanha321/Custom-Valo-Intro/README.md

 5. The script will close automatically after all these shits...

+**IF YOUR GAME IS NOT IN SAME FOLDER AS THE RIOT CLIENT THEN YOU NEED TO ENTER THE PATH OF THE GAME DIRECTORY MANUALLY IN `path.txt` FILE**

 ## INSTALLATION

 1. If you have git then just `git clone https://github.com/kanha321/The-Binary-Bliss/` in your terminal/Powershell/CMD.